 Tone Your Canvas With the Mother Color

-When using this technique, I always tone my canvas or board with the mother color.
-This gives a huge help in unifying the look of the painting.
+When using this technique, I always start by toning my support with the mother color.
+This provides a huge help in unifying the look of the painting.

-I like to wipe off the lightest areas of my composition with a rag, to start placing value masses very loosely.
+When the canvas is covered with the toning color, still wet, I wipe off the lightest areas of my composition with a rag, to start arranging value masses very loosely.

-These wiped areas will still retain some of the toning but will be much lighter in value.
+These wiped areas will still retain be slightly colorful but will be much lighter in value.